Cost To Build An Addition

 Some families need to move into a finished home.
 Whether big projects are coming up at work or you are just fed up with remodels, many homeowners refuse to think about home additions.
 Finances are most likely not an issue, so why not move into your dream home as soon as possible?

 However, there are other families who may not mind living in a home during construction or have financial restraints.
 A great reason to buy a smaller home and put in a home addition later is to delay additional expenses.
 If you buy the larger home, you are putting all the money on the table right away (or each month with a mortgage).
 If you buy the smaller home, you are putting down less money and can choose when to spend the extra for the addition.
 This is a great option if you can’t afford an addition or bigger home right away.

 Patience is a virtue and that is just as evident in the home remodeling industry as it is in any.

 Willingness to Live Through Renovation

 As I noted above, some families refuse to go through a renovation.
 If that is the case, then buying the smaller home is out of the question.
-On the other hand, if you and your family are willing to get to work and live through the remodeling process, than buying the smaller home is well within your reach.
+On the other hand, if you and your family are willing to get to work and live through the remodeling process, then buying the smaller home is well within your reach.

-We will be the first ones to admit that living inside the home during the renovation process can get dirty, cramped and aggravating.
+We will be the first ones to admit that living inside the home during the renovation process can get dirty, cramped, and aggravating.
 Many homeowners decide to live with friends, family or in a hotel during this time.
 Remember, if you do decide to get a hotel, be sure to incorporate those costs into the new price per square foot.
 Needless to say, if you are able to tough it out inside the home, you can save a lot of money.